-The Endowment Fund subsequently meaning all its equity introduces as their fair values.
-Equity introduces a code as find as FVPE with more meaning their fair values reasonable profit as less to the posted to which the change as as and processed to "take game and lesses", except for these equity securities which are actived for unding.
-The Endowment Fund has desired to reasonable theorems to fair value of equity securities and bed for unding to obtain a complete and the Endowment.
+The Endowment Fund subsequently measures all its equity investments at their fair values.
+Equity investments are classified as FVPL with movements in their fair values recognised in profit or loss in the period in which the changes arise and presented in "other gains and losses", except for those equity securities which are not held for trading.
+The Endowment Fund has elected to recognise changes in fair value of equity securities not held for trading in other comprehensive income as these are strategic investments and the Endowment Fund considers this to be more relevant.